Everton to buy house for homeless teenagers

 Premier League side Everton will buy a house for homeless teenagers after raising £244,400 for their 'Home Is Where The Heart Is' campaign.

-Led by Everton's Under-23 team, they smashed their £230,000 fundraising target to help fund a house close to Goodison Park, which will offer 16-23-year-olds a place to stay in Liverpool.
+Led by Everton's Under-23 team, they smashed their £230,000 fundraising target to help fund a house close to Goodison Park, which will offer 16- to 23-year-olds a place to stay in Liverpool.

 "I would like to say a massive thank you to everybody from the committee, to all the fans and the Under-23 players who have taken part in our amazing campaign," U23 coach Unsworth said.